dot-alter/Altered-Icons/.github/ISSUE_TEMPLATE/new_icon_request.md

 [REPLACE_THIS: Please use `kebab-case` (e.g., `message-box`, `shield-lock`, `user-happy`)]

 ## Proposed Category
-Which folder would this icon belong to?
+Which category would this icon belong to?
 - [ ] Payments & Transactions
 - [ ] Actions & Activities
 - [ ] Business & Education